On our journeys of awakening, it is crucial to find where weโre situated on the path so that we know how to navigate the road ahead.

 You can also figure out which archetype you may be occupying right now simply by noticing which of the above stages resonates with you the most on an intuitive level.

-Keep in mind that these five archetypes within the spiritual wanderer’s journey are all aspects within us.
+Keep in mind that these five archetypes within the spiritual wandererโs journey are all aspects within us.ย

-We’ll occupy them all at different stages of our life’s path because the journey of awakening isn’t linear, but is instead cyclical.
+Weโll occupy them all at different stages of our lifeโs path because the journey of awakening isnโt linear, but is instead cyclical.ย ย ย

 Let me know in the comments which of the five archetypes of awakening you think you may be embodying right now.
-What are the biggest challenges you’re facing?
+What are the biggest challenges youโre facing?

-2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
+2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Deepen your self-love and receive personal support from us.
+Cultivate deeper self-love with our affordable, personalized support.

-3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
-Access our complete "essentials" collection of beloved journals and eBooks.
-Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.
+3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
+Dive into our collection of essential transformative resources!
+Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.

-If you’re a spiritual wanderer, you’re a sensitive and deep-thinking person who yearns to awaken to a greater sense of purpose and freedom in this life.
+If youโre a spiritual wanderer, youโre a sensitive and deep-thinking person who yearns to awaken to a greater sense of purpose and freedom in this life.
 You may have lost your sense of home due to an existential crisis, dark night of the soul, or painful trauma that makes you feel like an outsider who feels alone and struggles to fit into the world.
 As a result, you may be like a lone wolf, aimlessly wandering in search of your true path and place in this life.
-But you don’t need to feel lost any longer.
+But you donโt need to feel lost any longer.
 Once again, you have described me perfectly– As a Hermit.
 I have been a lone wolf for many years and feeling very misunderstood.
 But I am finding solace in what you and Sol write.
 It gives me many good things to consider and gives me the understanding how to confront the the things that often hold me back.
 As always, I thank both of you for your wisdom and insight.

 I feel like I’m stuck in the first three archetypes/first 6 stages, going in a loop that I can’t transcend.
 Is that normal?
 I have so much more to learn…!